fairlearn/fairlearn/docs/user_guide/assessment.rst

 accuracy is equally high across all groups, punishing models that only perform well on majority groups.

+If a machine learning model does not perform equally well for all groups, then it could generate allocation or quality-of-service harms.
 Equalized odds and can be used to diagnose both allocation harms as well as quality-of-service harms.
-Allocation harms occur when AI systems allocate opportunities, resources, or information differently across different groups (for example, an AI hiring system that is more likely to advance resumes of male applicants than resumes of female applicants regardless of qualification).
+Allocation harms are discussed in detail in the demographic parity section above.
 Quality-of-service harms occur when an AI system does not work as well for one group versus another (for example, facial recognition systems that are more likely to fail for dark-skinned individuals).
 For more information on AI harms, see :ref:`types_of_harms`.

 Equalized odds can be useful for diagnosing allocation harms because its goal is to ensure that a machine learning model works equally